zehnm/idf-improv-wifi-ble/README.md

 Open issues and missing features:
 - WiFi credentials are not persisted.
 They are only held in RAM and are not written to NVS.
-- Not all LED drivers are implemented yet for the identification feature:
+- Not all LED drivers are fully tested yet and LED patterns could be improved.
-  - [x] GPIO LED
-  - [ ] PWN LED
-  - [ ] PWN RGB LED
-  - [x] WS2812 LED strip (no colors yet, just white blinking patterns for now)

 ## Development

 Developed with Espressif IDF 5 and NimBLE.

 Tested with:
-- ESP32 boards: C6
+- ESP32 boards:
+  - ✅ C6
+  - ⁉️ ESP32-S:
+    - IRAM size issue: use size-optimized build.
+TODO increase size.
+    - Random `stack overflow in task Tmr Svc` panic: increasing `CONFIG_FREERTOS_TIMER_TASK_STACK_DEPTH` to 3000 seems to solve it.
 - Development environment:
   - Espressif IDF 5.1.2
   - Visual Studio Code with ESP-IDF extension